mOHITvOHRA-IITK/image_stitching/README.md

 **TO DO**
-1. Remove the unwanted image distortion.
+1. Distortion increase with the number of images for creating the panoramic view.